UoB-HPC/road-sweeper/README.md

 Each rank contains the complete X domain, and is of size `nchunks * chunklen` cells.

 ## Sweep types
+A number of sweep types are investigated.
+Each is implemented in its own source file.
+Each sweeper is allowed to allocate the required MPI message buffer sizes, and any other initilisation it requires.

 ### Serial
 MPI only sweep with no OpenMP threading.
 One message is sent per chunk consisting of all the angles for the face cells for *a single* energy group.